anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The ietf-voucher-request:voucher is enhanced with additional parameters:

-* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded LDevID(Reg) certificate (provided as trigger parameter by the registrar-agent).
+* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded registrar EE certificate (provided as trigger parameter by the registrar-agent).

 * agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.